How to create Refractive Caustics in V-Ray for SketchUp

 • Displacement

-Note: Adding Displacement is not required for the Caustics to work.
-Displacement is used in this case to turn the simple plane into an irregular water surface, but regular geometry shaped like water’s surface can be used as well.
+Note: Adding Displacement is not mandatory for caustics to work.
+Displacement is used here to create an irregular water surface, but regular geometry shaped like a water surface can also be used.

-In this example, the procedural Noise A texture will be used, which is readily available in V-Ray:
+In this example, the procedural Noise A texture is used, which is available in V-Ray:

-In this example, the materials used for the pool body itself, such as the blue tiles, are taken from the Chaos Cosmos Browser.
-The materials for the pool body are up to personal preference.
+To create the materials for the pool body, such as the blue tiles, you can use resources from the Chaos Cosmos Browser.
+The choice of materials for the pool body is based on personal preference.

-In the Diffuse rollout, the Color will be set to black:
+3. In the Diffuse rollout, set the Color to black:

-In the Refraction rollout, the same process will be repeated for the Refraction Color.
-It will be set to pure white and the IOR to 1.33.
+5. In the Refraction rollout, set the Refraction Color to pure white and the IOR to 1.33.

 • Caustics Subdivs - The higher the value, the sharper and more defined the caustics will be.
 This will have a negative effect on the rendering times.